Locietta/xanmod-kernel-WSL2/README.md

 ```
 * Reboot your WSL2 to check your new kernel and enjoy!

+> For more information about `.wslconfig`, see microsoft's official [documentation](https://docs.microsoft.com/en-us/windows/wsl/wsl-config#configure-global-options-with-wslconfig).

 ### via Scoop

 [scoop](https://scoop.sh/) is a command-line installer on windows.
-If you have scoop installed, then you can download this kernel with following command.
+If you have scoop installed, then you can install this kernel with following commands:

 ```bash
 scoop bucket add sniffer https://github.com/Locietta/sniffer